YuhanSun/CSE512-Project-Phase2-Template/README.md

 ### Input data format
 The main function/entrace is "cse512.Entrance" scala file.

 1. Point data: the input point dataset is the pickup point of New York Taxi trip datasets.
-The data format of this phase is the original format of NYC taxi trip which is different from Phase 2.
+The data format of this phase is the original format of NYC taxi trip which is different from the previous phase.
 But the coding template already parsed it for you.
-Find the data from our asu google drive shared folder: [https://drive.google.com/open?id=1bN-U4nknvN5p7jiVHO-wduM7oXR5CBji](https://drive.google.com/open?id=1bN-U4nknvN5p7jiVHO-wduM7oXR5CBji)
+Find the data from our asu google drive shared folder: [https://drive.google.com/drive/folders/1W4GLKNsGlgXp7fHtDlhHEBdLVw_IuAXh?usp=sharing](https://drive.google.com/drive/folders/1W4GLKNsGlgXp7fHtDlhHEBdLVw_IuAXh?usp=sharing)

 2. Zone data (only for hot zone analysis): at "src/resources/zone-hotzone" of the template